axindri/FastRayGram/docs/eng/userguide.md

 #### External Services

 - **3X-UI v2.8.5** - must be installed and accessible on a separate server
+  - **Fail2Ban must be enabled** - required for security and IP blocking
+  - **IP limiting logs must be enabled** - required for traffic monitoring and user management
+  - **VLESS inbound with remark='vless' must be configured** - required for automatic user addition.
+The system will add new users to this inbound using the remark field
 - **Domain name** - for accessing the application via HTTPS

 #### Additional Services (optional, full mode only)